Accelerated first-order methods for a class of semidefinite programs: Numerical experiments

-We make a few observations: \begin{itemize} \item For $n -k =10^3$ (see \cref{table:1e3}), both CertSDP and ProxSDP were able to achieve high accuracy within the time limit, while CSSDP and SCS could not.
-ProxSDP was faster than CertSDP while CertSDP used significantly less memory. \item For $n -k =10^4$ (see \cref{table:1e4}), CertSDP was the only algorithm that was able to achieve high accuracy within the time limit.
-The measured memory usage of CertSDP and CSSDP both had high variance, however it is clear that these algorithms use much less memory than ProxSDP and SCS.
-As previously mentioned, SCS used over 70GB of memory at this size. \item For $n -k =10^5$ (see \cref{table:1e5}), CertSDP and CSSDP were the only algorithms that could be run without memory allocation errors.
-While neither algorithm was able to achieve the desired accuracy within the time limit, CertSDP (average primal squared distance of $2.5\times 10^{-2}$) significantly outperformed CSSDP (average primal squared distance of $2.8$). \item The dual suboptimality for CertSDP and CSSDP behave identically.
+We make a few observations: \begin{itemize} \item For $n -k =10^3$ (see \cref{table:1e3}), both CertSDP and ProxSDP were able to achieve high accuracy within the time limit, while CSSDP, SketchyCGAL, and SCS could not.
+ProxSDP was faster than CertSDP while CertSDP used significantly less memory. \item For $n -k =10^4$ (see \cref{table:1e4}), CertSDP was the only convex-optimization-based algorithm that was able to achieve high accuracy within the time limit.
+The measured memory usage of CertSDP and CSSDP both had high variance, however it is clear that these algorithms use much less memory than SketchyCGAL, ProxSDP and SCS.
+As previously mentioned, SCS used over 70GB of memory at this size. \item For $n -k =10^5$ (see \cref{table:1e5}), CertSDP, CSSDP and SketchyCGAL were the only convex-optimization-based algorithms that could be run without memory allocation errors.
+While neither algorithm was able to achieve the desired accuracy within the time limit, CertSDP (average primal squared distance of $2.5\times 10^{-2}$) significantly outperformed CSSDP and SketchyCGAL (average primal squared distances of $2.8$ and $4.0$, respectively). \item The dual suboptimality for CertSDP and CSSDP behave identically.
 This is expected as we employ Accelegrad to generate both sequences. \item The primal squared distance and the dual suboptimality for CSSDP track quite closely.
-This is expected from \cite[Theorem 4.1, Table 3]{ding2021optimal}, which bounds the primal squared distance by a constant factor of the dual suboptimality for CSSDP. \item The convergence behavior of CautiousAGD depends on whether $\cU^{(i)}$ in CertSDP is a certificate of strict complementarity.
+This is expected from \cite[Theorem 4.1, Table 3]{ding2021optimal}, as the primal squared distance is bounded by a constant factor of the dual suboptimality for CSSDP. \item The convergence behavior of CautiousAGD depends on whether $\cU^{(i)}$ in CertSDP is a certificate of strict complementarity.

 When $\cU^{(i)}$ is \emph{not} a certificate of strict complementarity, CautiousAGD behaves as in the bottom-right plot of \cref{fig:convergence_behavior}: It briefly converges linearly before plateauing.
 This makes sense as the iterates in CautiousAGD should converge linearly to $\argmin_X Q_{\cU^{(i)}}(X) \neq X^*$.